ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Introduction

-Fisheries stock-assessment models are crucial to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@gulland1983; @hilborn1992].
+Fisheries stock assessment models are crucial to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@gulland1983; @hilborn1992].
-Although a variety of stock-assessment methods and models are currently available, choosing among competing models it is often not straightforward, and the choice
+Although a variety of stock assessment methods and models are currently available, choosing among competing models it is often not straightforward, and the choice